pluralsight/guides/in-review/front-end-javascript/using-angularfire2-to-build-ionic-2-firebase-apps/article.md

 ![description](https://raw.githubusercontent.com/pluralsight/guides/master/images/f89ed33a-14db-444f-ab7a-e6c644a68489.png)

-Now we are ready to start building, we are already connected to firebase so most configuration is done (_by now_)
+Now we are ready to start building because we are already connected to firebase and most of the configuration is done.

-The first thing we'll want to do is to add a button so our users can create new bills inside their app, so go to `app/pages/home/home.html` it should look like this:
+The first thing we'll want to do is to add a button, so our users can create new bills inside their app.
+Go to `app/pages/home/home.html`.
+It should look like this:

 ```html
 <ion-header>